tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 Full source available at [Angular/SimpleValidation.html][2].

 The built-in validation in AngularJS uses the HTML5 validation attributes.
-In this case, we have a basic backing Controller with a text property <code class="codespan">textValue</code>, a numeric property <code class="codespan">integerValue</code>, and a function that adds 5 to the numeric property <code class="codespan">getCalculatedInteger()</code>, and we&#8217;re binding to those properties with the relevant validation requirements:
+In this case, we have a basic backing Controller with a text property <code class="codespan">textValue</code>, a numeric property <code class="codespan">integerValue</code>, and a function that adds 5 to the numeric property <code class="codespan">getCalculatedInteger()</code>, and we're binding to those properties with the relevant validation requirements:

 ```html
 <!DOCTYPE html>